cisnlp/GlotLID/README.md

 ## How to use

+### Language Identification (Python)

-You can use the model directly with fasttext library:
+You can use the model directly with fasttext library to predict language label:

 ```python
 ! pip install fasttext